 Repeat Steps 3 and 4 with the other shapes to create more Art Brushes.

-We'll now create a thin brush to look like it was carved with a v-shaped gouge.
+We'll now create a thin brush to look as if it was carved with a v-shaped gouge.
 Choose the Line Segment Tool (\) and draw out a horizontal line.
 Increase its weight to about 4 points.
 From the drop-down menu in the Control Bar, choose Width Profile 3.
 You can also access width profiles from the Stroke panel.

 Create a new Art Brush from this new stroke, as you did in Steps 3 and 4.